 We hope this will be useful for anyone involved in running surveys.
 If you you’re also looking for help evaluating prospective engagement survey providers or tools, you may find a couple of our other guides, more valuable.
 One covers the cost of employee surveys and the second is a more general guide for prospective buyers.

-Planning a survey
+Planning an employee engagement survey

-Why run an employee survey?
+Why run a survey?

 Having a clear purpose for a survey is really important.
 If it is to measure employee engagement, you’ll need to make sure the questions align with your business priorities and also cover important issues for employees.